-But stories are meant to be shared.
-That’s half the fun of writing.
-And while you could spend hours going from bookstore to bookstore, asking them to carry your book, there are simple options that reach much, much further and do so much, much faster.
+While you could spend hours going from bookstore to bookstore, asking them to carry your book, there are simple options that reach much, much further and do so much, much faster.

 So, if you’ve written a book and are wondering how to get more eyes on it, Facebook ads may be the option for you.
-It’s true, you should invest in yourself, this is one way to do so in your author career.

 Word of mouth is one of the best ways to hit book sales.
 The more people who read your book and love it, leave reviews, talk to their friends about it, etc., the more news of your book spreads, the more new readers you bring in.